 Bordeaux is a unique cultural city.
-It has a mix of old buildings with modern.
+It has a mix of old buildings with a modern touch.

-It’s a hub for the arts and theatre and is rich in history.
+The city is a hub for the arts and theatre and is rich in culture and history.

 In the middle of the city is this amazing cathedral that has been undergoing renovations since the 1990s.

-When we toured inside, there was a service being held.
+When we toured inside the cathedral, there was a service being held.

-What we loved about the city is how clean it is and the mix of modern and antique.
+What we loved about this French city is how clean it was and the mix of modern and antique.

 You can see in the photo below the train tracks for the modern transit train that ran through the city.

-This fountain was not far from the cathedral and had incredible detail and design.
+This stunning fountain was not far from the cathedral and had incredible detail and design.

-Bordeaux is much like Paris with its narrows streets and cafes everywhere you look.
+Bordeaux is much like Paris with its narrow streets and prominent cafes everywhere you look.